 Nomadic Charms, Spell Items

 Nomadic charms are magical items often disguised as jewelry.
 The vagabonds learned long ago how to craft these items and have passed the knowledge down their lines ever since.
-The casting is similar to channeling as the energy flows form the caster to the charm to perform each spell.
+The casting is similar to channeling as the energy flows from the caster to the charm to perform each spell.
 They can have up to their charisma + CPB in active charms but can only use up to their CPB of charms per round.
-Charms replenish out of combat or by spending a Finesse as per rest action.
+Charms replenish out of combat or by spending a Finesse during a rest action.

 Pendant of Twilight, Attack Affix

 A Pendant of Twilight holds the power of shadow magic.
 The vagabond adds 1d6 shadow damage per CPB to any successful attack.
 At CPB 3, vagabond envelops self in shadows allowing them to be considered in stealth for the attack when combined with Soul of Shapes.
 Pendant of Twilight can also be cast as a reaction to create a barrier against an incoming spell at CPB 5 by combining it with Twisting Defense.